How PBA Is Diagnosed

 A Significant Portion of PBA Patients Are Misdiagnosed

-An online survey of 637 respondents in the U.S. who reported frequency of episodes suggestive of PBA* and discussed their episodes of sudden crying and/or laughing with a doctor found that:
+An online survey of 637 respondents in the US who reported frequency of episodes suggestive of PBA* and discussed their episodes of sudden crying and/or laughing with a doctor found that:

 *A CNS-LS score ≥13 is suggestive of PBA symptoms.